haukened/rr-dns/.github/instructions/architecture.instructions.md

 # CLEAN Architecture in Go

-This guide defines how to implement CLEAN architecture in Golang for the uDNS project.
+This guide defines how to implement CLEAN architecture in Golang for the rr-dns project.
 It is intended to help GitHub Copilot produce consistent, idiomatic, and testable code aligned with the project's goals.

 ## Principles